AndresDeve/argentina-snowfall/README.md

 -   **Content:** Daily to interannual estimates of snowfall accumulation across Argentina\
 -   **Source:** Derived from reanalysis climate data (ERA5, ECMWF, Copernicus Climate Data Store)

-## Data Availability
+### Data Availability

-The dataset was originally downloaded from the [ERA5 reanalysis](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels) via the Copernicus Climate Data Store (CDS).
+I downloaded the dataset from the [ERA5 reanalysis](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels) via the Copernicus Climate Data Store (CDS).
 ERA5 provides hourly estimates of a large number of atmospheric, land, and oceanic variables.

-For this project, we retrieved snowfall data over Argentina for the period 2006–2025 using the CDS API.
+For this project, I retrieved snowfall data over Argentina for the period 1986–2025.

-**Important note:**
+- ERA5 hourly data on single levels from 1940 to present
+- Spatial domain:
+  - North: -21.70°
+  - West: -73.50°
+  - South: -55.20°
+  - East: -53.50°

+**Note**
 The raw ERA5 data was later **curated and post-processed** in the accompanying Jupyter notebook (`snowfall_july_2006_2025_ARG-english.ipynb`) to filter the study region, aggregate values, and generate the final dataset used for analysis and visualization.

 ### Visualizations